dcarlyle/udacity_deep_learning_foundations__P_5/README.md

+PICTURES :)

 # Face generation

-In this project we used Python to program a Generative adversarial network (GAN) to create photo realistic imges of people.
+In this project I developed a Generative adversarial network (GAN) to create photo-realistic images of people.

+The GAN was trained initially on the [MINST handwritten database](https://en.wikipedia.org/wiki/MNIST_database), to quickly check it's design, performance and accuracy.

+The GAN consisted of two main parts:

++ The adversariay
+After designing and tuning the converlutional neural network (CNN) used to analyse the images

+## Platform and tools
+AWS
+Python

-# What is a GAN?
+## What is a GAN?
 According to [Yann LeCun](https://medium.com/@devnag/generative-adversarial-networks-gans-in-50-lines-of-code-pytorch-e81b79659e3f)(director of Facebook AI) "General Adversarial Networks is the most **interesting idea in the past ten years** in machine learning."

 In 2014 Ian Goodfellow returned home from a going away drinks at the bar, where he and his friends were discussing issues around the inefficient method by which a machine learning algorithm learns about unlabelled data.
 An example of this is who a child learns to recognise a letter in the alphabet that their teacher shows them, they only need to see it a few times, where as amachine learning algorithms need to be shown thousands of variations of the same letter before they can perform the same image recognition task.